EE-MLLM: A Data-Efficient and Compute-Efficient Multimodal Large Language Model: Ablation Study

-In Tab.~\ref{tab:ablation_crossattn_variant}, we evaluate the aligner variants with different mapping weights.
-We employ SigLIP initialized from Idefics2~\cite{laurenccon2024matters_idefics2} to conduct experiments at different input resolutions.
-We remove the different weights from the aligner and train the model at a resolution of $336\times 336$.
-Checkmarks indicate the weights employed in the aligner.
-We have three findings: 1) Removing the entire aligner, as depicted in the first row, significantly reduces performance across multiple benchmarks.
-Specifically, the TextVQA score drops from 46.1 to 44.8, and the average score for the five benchmarks decreases from 34.5 to 33.5.
+1) Removing the entire aligner, as depicted in the first row, significantly reduces performance across multiple benchmarks.
+Specifically, the TextVQA score drops from 46.1 to 44.8, and the average score decreases from 34.5 to 33.5.
 This result highlights the aligner's effectiveness in aligning visual features with the LLM feature space, allowing text tokens to capture crucial visual information and address questions through causal cross-attention modules.

 2) When ablating individual weights in the aligner, we find that maintaining the structure is more critical.
 The absence of $V$ or $O$ has a relatively minor impact on low-resolution input, even resulting in slightly higher average performance when $V$ is missing.
 However, when the FFN is missing, the aligner's structure no longer resembles a transformer block, leading to a significant performance loss.

-3) We directly increase the input image resolution to $672 \times 672$ without additional training and compare the variants with different aligner types.
-We observe that, at high-resolution input, the absence of $V$ or $O$ weights results in a substantial decline in fine-grained benchmarks such as TextVQA, ChartQA, and DocVQA.
-This finding demonstrates the importance of a complete aligner when applied to high-resolution images.
+3) The importance of a complete aligner becomes even more pronounced at higher resolution ($672 \times 672$).
+When $V$ or $O$ weights are removed, we observe substantial performance drops on detail-oriented benchmarks like TextVQA, with scores decreasing from 58.8 to 58.2, ChartQA from 24.0 to 21.6, and DocVQA reducing from 31.8 to 30.1.
+This demonstrates that all components are essential for effectively processing high-resolution visual inputs, where fine-grained details significantly impact performance.